aimms/how-to/Articles/333/333-update-webui-version.rst

     When you are using a source code management system, you should remove the three folders from your source and add the file ``webui.json``.

+|

 **Downloads:**

 *   :download:`Before, using AIMMS 4.65 <model/AIMMS-4-66-webui-json/AIMMS-4.66/abcd466.zip>`

 *   :download:`After, using AIMMS 4.66 <model/AIMMS-4-66-webui-json/AIMMS-4.67/abcd467.zip>`

-AIMMS 4.71: Identifier based tailoring
+AIMMS 4.71: Identifier Based Tailoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In AIMMS 4.70 Identifier based tailoring of the identifier ``X`` to: